nuxt/nuxt/README.md

 - Ensure you have the latest LTS version of Node.js installed
 - Install dependencies with `npx yarn install`
 - Run `npx yarn stub` to activate passive development
-- Open playground with `npx yarn play`
+- Open playground with `npx yarn dev`

 Learn more about in our documentation on [how to contribute to Nuxt](https://v3.nuxtjs.org/community/contribution).